BuildGraph:构建支持多平台打包的二进制引擎

 security unlock-keychain -p password login.keychain

-In UE remote builds, you can first execute this command to unlock the Keychain in the current SSH environment, allowing subsequent signing to be executed properly.
-Modify the Engine\Build\BatchFiles\Mac\Build.sh file to write the following content before calling UBT compile:
+During UE remote builds, you can run this command to unlock the keychain in the current ssh environment, allowing subsequent signing to execute normally.
+Modify the Engine\Build\BatchFiles\Mac\Build.sh file to include the following content before calling UBT for compilation:

 1